 Don't overthink.
 Trust your intuition, unique vantage point, and lived experience.
 Think about feedback or requests you get from residents and problems you observe or experience personally.

-ACTIVITY GOAL: Explore and surface problem areas that you want to focus on for your application.
+ACTIVITY GOAL: Explore and surface problem areas that you want to focus on through this toolkit.

 Review your problem areas.